tfera/asciiSketch/FAQ.md

 This project is currently under active development and odd behaviour is expected.
 I am aware that TCL/tkinter does have differences between Mac OS, Windows, and Linux DEs.

-As of now, the projecing is being developed for Windows in mind with better support for non-Windows platforms planned at a future date.
+As of now, the project is being developed for Windows in mind with better support for non-Windows platforms planned at a future date.